 A picture may be worth 1000 words, but can we also teach computers to create stories from the stories that lie inside our images?
 In this episode, Devi Parikh of Georgia Tech’s school of interactive computing discusses her work training computers to determine the semantic meaning within images.
-Devi talks about the stories behind her article “Bringing Semantics Into Focus Using Visual Abstraction,” which she co-authored with Larry Zitnick in 2013.
+Devi talks about the stories behind her open-access article “Bringing Semantics Into Focus Using Visual Abstraction,” which she co-authored with Larry Zitnick in 2013.

 - Devi on Twitter